ab00zar/RecipeFinder/README.md

 # README

+Problem statement:
+It's dinner time!
+Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home

+Solution:
-As requested, the focus is on the core functionality, and providing a minimal solution that works with the possibility of future extentions.
+The focus is on the core functionality, and providing a minimal solution that works with the possibility of future extentions.
 So here are the user stories:
 1. As a user, I want to input my available ingredients, so I can find matching recipes.
    - Acceptance Criteria:
       - User submits a list of ingredients.